Really Quick Homemade Marinara Sauce

 - OPTIONAL INGREDIENTS:

 - Sugar: A pinch of sugar can do wonders to bring out the natural sweetness of canned tomatoes.
-Taste your tomatoes before cooking to gauge their acidity level.
+Taste your tomatoes before cooking to gauge their acidity level, because different brands will have varying levels of acidity.

-- Fresh basil: Totally optional, but if you happen to have fresh basil on hand, it will add an extra boost of aromatic flavor.
+- Fresh basil: Totally optional, but if you happen to have a bunch basil on hand, it will add an extra boost of aromatic flavor and freshness.

 Cooking steps

-This sauce is so quick to make it can be simmering away in a pot while the water boils for cooking perfectly textured pasta.
+This sauce is so quick to make it can be simmering away in a pot while the water boils for cooking the pasta.

 Marinara sauce vs. tomato sauce